Achterfeld/KoalaIT/README.md

 # KoalaIT
 A web site for fake company KoalaIT.

-An great company that works in IT
+A great company that works in IT and looks for new applicant